gokcesefa/PHP-OOP/README.md

 # PHP-OOP

-A simple project about Object Oriented Programming with PHP This project simulates the Course - Student enrollment system in Universities.
+A simple project about Object Oriented Programming with PHP.

+This project simulates the Course - Student enrollment system in Universities.

 The project template taken from this repository: